Joseph O'Neill (writer, born 1964): Writing

-O'Neill is the author of four novels.
-Netherland was published in May 2008 and was featured on the cover of the New York Times Book Review, where it was called "the wittiest, angriest, most exacting and most desolate work of fiction we've yet had about life in New York and London after the World Trade Center fell".
-It was also included in The New York Times list of the 10 Best Books of 2008.
+O'Neill is the author of five novels.
+He is best known for Netherland, which was published in May 2008 and was featured on the cover of the New York Times Book Review, where it was called "the wittiest, angriest, most exacting and most desolate work of fiction we've yet had about life in New York and London after the World Trade Center fell".
+It was included in The New York Times list of the 10 Best Books of 2008.
 Literary critic James Wood called it "one of the most remarkable postcolonial books I have ever read".
 In an interview with the BBC in June 2009, US President Barack Obama revealed that he was reading it, describing it as "an excellent novel."

 Among the books on the longlist, it was the favourite to win the Man Booker Prize.
-However, on 9 September 2008, the Booker nominee shortlist was announced, and the novel failed to make the list.
+However, on 9 September 2008, the Booker shortlist was announced, and the novel failed to make the list.
 The book received the 2009 PEN/Faulkner Award for Fiction and the 2009 Kerry Group Irish Fiction Award.

-He is also the author of a collection of short stories, Good Trouble (2018) and a non-fiction book, Blood-Dark Track: A Family History, which was a New York Times Notable Book for 2002 and a book of the year for the Economist and the Irish Times.
+It was shortlisted for the Dublin International IMPAC Award.